xiyu23/frontend-knowledge-points/Vue/README.md

 </script>
 ```

+5.`defineComponent`

+use to infer types when used with typescript

+6.

 1. the options passed to both **cannot** reference any local variables because the two will be **hoisted** out of the setup into module scope.
 Thus, they can reference anything inside module scope